samuelthomas2774/nxapi/README.md

 - Interactive Nintendo Account login for the Nintendo Switch Online and Nintendo Switch Parental Controls apps
 - Automated login to the Nintendo Switch Online app API
     - This uses splatnet2statink and flapg APIs by default.
+    - Alternatively the imink API or a custom server can be used.
-    - Alternatively a custom server using a rooted Android device/emulator is included.
+    - A custom server using a rooted Android device/emulator is included.
 - Get Nintendo Switch account information, friends list and game-specific services
 - Show Discord Rich Presence using your own or a friend's Nintendo Switch presence
     - Show your account's friend code (or a custom friend code)